Mathematics - Bachelor of Science

 Declaration of a Major and Minor

-Students are advised to declare a primary major and minor, or primary major and a secondary major, or a major and two minors by the time they have completed 45 credits.
-Majors are selected from Science disciplines and consist of 42 to 60 junior- and senior-level credits.
-Multi-disciplinary majors consist of 60-72 junior- and senior-level credits.
-With the exception of those students in an Honours program, a maximum of 60 credits may be completed from any one discipline for credit towards the degree.
+Students are advised to declare a primary major and minor, a primary major and a secondary major, a major and two minors, or a multi-disciplinary major by the time they have completed 45 credits.
+Primary majors are selected from Science disciplines and consist of 42 to 60 junior- and senior-level credits; multi-disciplinary majors consist of 60 to 84 junior- and senior-level credits.
+Students who declare a multidisciplinary major may pursue a minor but are not required to do so.
+Secondary majors can be from a Science or Arts discipline.
+Students cannot combine a major with a multidisciplinary major.
+Except for students in an Honours program, a maximum of 60 credits may be completed from any one discipline for credit towards the degree.
 A major and minor cannot be in the same discipline and students may not declare more than one out-of-faculty minor.
 Students can re-declare their major(s) and/or minor(s) if required.

 For students completing multiple majors or minors, the Faculty cannot guarantee a schedule of classes that will permit students to complete their degree in eight consecutive fall and winter semesters.
-Furthermore, depending on the courses in which a student enrols, meeting the requirements of a double major may require the completion of more than 120 credits for graduation.
-Students are strongly encouraged to consult with a program advisor in the Program Services Office in the Faculty of Arts and Science and a discipline advisor in their major and minor prior to this declaration.
-Students majoring in mathematical or physical sciences may pursue a minor but are not required to do so.
+Furthermore, depending on the configuration of the student's degree, meeting the requirements for the degree may require the completion of more than 120 credits for graduation.
+Students are strongly encouraged to consult with an academic advisor in the Faculty of Arts and Science Advising Office and a discipline advisor in their major and minor prior to this declaration.

 Graduation Grade Point Average